-My time spent in the living libraries of Latin American jungles, amidst various indigenous peoples has profoundly influenced my art.
-My participation on scientific expeditions has allowed access to remote and pristine ecosystems where people still live in direct interface with nature.
-Numerous onsite sketches of the botanical exuberance in rain forested areas becomes an internal deposit of plant anatomy, leaf, stamen, stem, seed, blossom and thorn, creating an inherent intelligence that informs and infuses my work.
+Time spent in the living libraries of Latin American jungles, amidst various indigenous peoples has profoundly influenced my art making.
+Participation on scientific expeditions has allowed access to remote and pristine areas where people still live in direct contact with nature.
+Numerous onsite sketches of the botanical exuberance in rainforested areas becomes an internal deposit of plant anatomy, leaf, stamen, stem, seed, blossom and thorn, creating an inherent plant intelligence that infuses my work.

 Through my artwork I intend to visually engage the viewer and communicate the importance of human relationships and interaction with the biological wealth that delights, surrounds and sustains us.
-I hope to integrate the sometimes separate disciplines of art, science, conservation and the natural world into a seamless visual experience that can affect a subtle shift in perception.
+I hope to integrate the disciplines of art, science, natural history and conservation into a seamless visual experience that can affect a subtle shift in perception.
 I also aim to ignite action both to help conserve our imperiled planet and to encourage people to reap the benefits nature offers us.